Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Probabilistic analysis of deterministic first-order methods

-\paragraph{Performance metric} We measure the performance of the algorithm~$\algo$ applied on~$f$ from the initial iterate~$x^0$, using a scalar-valued function~$\perfmetr[K](f, x^0)$ that quantifies the behavior of the iterates~$\{x^k\}_{k=0}^K$ up to iteration~$K$.
-See Table~\ref{tab:perfmetr} for some examples of performance metrics.
+\paragraph{Performance metric} We measure the performance of the algorithm~$\algo$ applied to~$f$ from the initial iterate~$x^0$ using a scalar-valued function~$\perfmetr[K](f, x^0)$ that quantifies the behavior of the iterates~$\{x^k\}_{k=0}^K$ up to iteration~$K$.
+Examples of performance metrics include the squared distance to optimality~$\|x^K - x^\star\|^2$, the squared gradient norm~$\|\nabla f(x^K)\|^2$, and the function-value suboptimality~$f(x^K) - f^\star$.
+For the finite-step performance estimation framework developed in Section~\ref{sec:convex_formulation}, we assume a~\emph{large-scale setting} where the underlying problem dimension~$d$ is substantially larger than~$K$.

-We assume to be in a~\emph{large-scale setting} where underlying problem dimension~$d$ is substantially larger than~$K$.
-This assumption not only models large-scale optimization problems, but also accounts for the strong duality argument crucial for the tightness of the worst-case analysis in the PEP framework~\cite{taylorSmoothStronglyConvex2017,nesterovLecturesConvexOptimization2018,droriOracleComplexitySmooth2022}.